MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

   > [!div class="mx-imgBorder"]
   > ![](media/configure-data-match-criteria-preview.png "Match criteria preview")

   Here you can view the number of matched and unmatched records for that criteria (shown in red below).
 You can also view the records in the table section (shown in blue).

   If you chose fuzzy for that criteria, you will see the following page.

   > [!div class="mx-imgBorder"]
   > ![](media/configure-data-match-fuzzy-criteria.png "Match criteria preview")

 This page gives you a rich understanding around the effects of the three threshold levels.
 You can compare how many records will be matched under each of the threshold levels (shown below in red), as well as viewing the records under each option.
 Select each of the tiles (shown in blue) and view the table section (shown in green).

-## Step Five (optional): Making changes to the rules' definitions
+## Step Five (optional): Making Changes to your Match Order
 If you followed Step Four, then at this point you should have a better understanding around the quality of your first match.
 At this point you can translate that understanding into a better match quality by reconfiguring some of your match parameters.

-- **Changing the Match Pair entities**: That can be done by selecting the match row in the **Description** section and editing the match pair fields.
-Remember that the field to the left represents the entity that will be used as a basis for your end-state master entity and hence it should contain reliable data and some attributes that are shared by other entity or entities.
+- **Changing the Match Order**: That can be done by selecting the **Edit** button shoen below and editing the match order fields:

+//Replace 10

 - **Changing the order of your rules**: If you defined multiple rules, it might be worth changing their order in order to yield a better match quality.
 That can be done by selecting **Edit** as shown earlier within the match row and substituting the first rule's attributes with the second rule's attributes.